 Here are some tips to keep in mind if you’re launching ads for your membership site:

 - Keep ad copy consistent with your page.
 The last thing you want is for your customers to show up at your membership site confused, so make sure they immediately know that they’re getting what they came for.

 - Target your ads to your buyer personas.
 Write your ads as though you’re speaking directly to each of your customer types.
 Use their language, focus on their pain points.

 - Sell the click.
-Your job in creating ads that drive traffic is to get people to click — you don’t need to completely sell them on your product all from one ad.
-The ad’s job is to get people to your membership site – so keep it simple and focus on one benefit that will get them to click.
+Create ads that drive traffic and get people to click — you don’t need to completely sell them on your product all from one ad.
+The ad’s job is to get leads to your membership site — so keep it simple and focus on one benefit.

 Creating an affiliate/partner program is an effective way to have other people do the marketing for you.
 Even better, you get to choose who you partner with, and you don’t have to pay them a commission until they’re successful.

 Once you set up a strategic partner program, you’ll have a steady stream of traffic coming to your membership site from word-of-mouth referrals.
 Here are a few tips on how to incentivize your partners to keep that traffic coming: